 Toenail fungus typically causes yellow, thickened, and brittle nails, while nail psoriasis often shows red, pitted, or ridged nails.
-Early identification ensures proper treatment and prevents worsening.
+Early identification ensures proper treatment and helps prevent the condition from getting worse.

-For reference on fungal nail appearance: What Does Toenail Fungus Look Like?
-(Pictures & Early Signs).
+What Does Toenail Fungus Look Like?
+(Pictures & Early Signs)

 Key Differences Between Toenail Fungus and Nail Psoriasis

-Understanding the main differences helps you identify the cause and choose the right care.
+Understanding the key differences helps you identify the cause and choose the correct care approach.

 Color and Texture

-• Nail psoriasis: Red or pink discoloration, pitted or ridged surface, sometimes shiny
+- Nail psoriasis: Red or pink tones; pitted, ridged, or uneven nail surface; sometimes shiny

 Nail Thickness and Shape